 Seems to me there may be a huge wave of American expats soon, fleeing from our cruel and crazy president.
 Your advice on living overseas can be a real help to them.

 Back in 2016, we actually wrote a version of that post after my first year here.
-Last month marked our fourth year living in the Netherlands, so we’re starting to get this figured out.
+Now in our fourth year living in the Netherlands, we’re starting to get this figured out.

-Four years later, the situation has gone from bad-to-scary as Trump clearly is not up to dealing with a pandemic and the financial crisis that will surely follow.
-Nor is he emotionally or intellectually equipped to bridge America’s racial divide.
+Four years later, the situation has gone from bad-to-scary as Trump ignores the pandemic as he tries desperately to cling to power, neither emotionally nor intellectually equipped to put out the fire he started.
 Which means even more Americans could be looking for a safe haven.

 As we’ve said so many times, we’re here for you.
 The first piece of advice to aspiring American expats is, “It’s harder than it looks.”